Terminal-2 icon

 Additional data

 There are many additional data elements that you can add to your payment requests.
-The list is long and growing, so we can't mention all of them here.
+The list is long and growing, so we cannot mention all of them here.
 See for example the Additional data in our API Explorer.
 Many of these elements also apply to point-of-sale payments.

 Adding data elements to your request